Words by Autumn Miller

 Deciding not to interrupt him, I led myself on a self-guided tour studying the twelve paintings and a suite of prints that comprised the exhibit.
 Though Khalil paints primarily with oil on canvas, he also experiments with wood and paper, even toying with age-old techniques such etching, lithography, collage, and print.
 In essence, through the use of mixed media and textured imagery he creates a conversation between disparate societies while keeping his work rooted within Arabic culture, making him a prominent figure in the region.

-The exhibition is a titular homage to two of his paintings: You Don’t Have to Be I (2003) and You Don’t Have to Be II (2003).
+The exhibition is a titular homage to two of his paintings (below): You Don’t Have to Be I (2003) and You Don’t Have to Be II (2003).
 The former features vibrant reds and blues mixed with muted greens and browns, echoing half of the face of an African-American boy and, in the center, the words “to love” appear with an italicized “real” placed below them.
 Inky splatters of paint and brick-like patterns are incorporated as well.
 The latter work, slightly larger, has a graffiti-like appearance in glowing yellow on the right hand side with a green lattice pattern in the middle and irregular, blue circles on the left.
 The words “to love” appear once again in the middle except are positioned sideways this time.
 What exactly does Khalil mean by incorporating these two simple words within each of these paintings?
 Do they perhaps refer to the continuity of love —to actively perform this verb or action each day?
 Or, do they allude to romantic or familial love?

 The answer can perhaps be found in the 1960s advertising posters for Levy’s Real Jewish Rye which used the slogan “You don’t have to be Jewish to love Levy’s…” and were placed inside New York City subway cars to promote the local bread brand to non-Jewish New Yorkers.
 Inadvertently, they made a statement surrounding racial discourse and the cultural issues of that time in an ethnically diverse metropolis.
 Khalil references this campaign many decades later to question the issues of the lack of representation within mainstream media making these elements feel just as timely.

-Khalil’s Homage to Miro (1985) series draws upon the Surrealist style of the famous Spanish artist Joan Miro who was known for his contempt of conventional painting methods favored by bourgeois society.
+Khalil’s Homage to Miro (1985) series (below) draws upon the Surrealist style of the famous Spanish artist Joan Miro who was known for his contempt of conventional painting methods favored by bourgeois society.
 Using etching and lithography on paper, Khalil has created five unique pieces of varied sizes.
 Effervescent, colorful, and striking, the prints closely resemble each other—making it a wise curatorial choice to group them together on the gallery’s wall—evoking organic forms, flattened picture planes and a sense of automation in a variety of artistic styles, just as Miro had done.
 A tribute to other artists including Paul Klee, Paulo Uccello and Pablo Picasso can also be found within some of the oil paintings which are part of the exhibition.